 The Constitutional Council

-with the Constitution and whether all regulations and executive actions are in
+are in conformity with the Constitution and whether all regulations and

 VI.
 The